 - Flows are measured in cubic feet per second (CFS).

--Average flows on the Stanislaus in summer months are somewhere between 250-750CFS.
-These flows are, under most conditions, considered amateur-friendly “float trips”.
+- Average flows on the Stanislaus in summer months are between 250-750CFS.
+These flows are considered amateur-friendly "float trips".

--Flows between 750-1000CFS are still fairly mellow, but we do recommend participants know how to swim, and you want to have one adult per child attending.
+- Flows between 750-1000CFS are still mellow, but we do recommend participants know how to swim, and you want to have one adult per child attending.

--Flows between 1001-1300CFS are slightly more challenging, and require at least 2+ strong paddlers per boat, and we recommend all participants know how to swim.
+- Flows between 1001-1300CFS are more challenging, and require at least 2+ strong paddlers per boat, and we recommend all participants know how to swim.

--Flows between 1300-2000CFS are considered high flow.
-At this point participants need to know how to swim, all boats need 2+ strong paddlers, and strong communication among group members is a must.
+- Flows between 1300-2000CFS are considered high flow.
+Participants need to know how to swim, all boats need 2+ strong paddlers, and strong communication among group members is a must.
 Alcohol is banned at these flows.
 All children must be 7 or older.